 MAY 11 and 12 “ HOW DEEP IS A MOTHER’S LOVE?”
 Denise Wright Fox, granddaughter of Winifred Wright will attempt to answer that question.
 Winifred could be called the Mother of Milford because of her tireless involvement wth the town and her successful effort to keep in touch with 550 soldiers during the World War II years.
 Denise will also be signing copies of her grandmother’s book “The Granite Town”.

-JUNE 1 and 2 The MILFORD HIGH SCHOOL’S HONORS HISTORY CLASS will provide a program of their choosing under the direction of their teacher, Lindsey Bates.
+JUNE 1 and 2 The MILFORD HIGH SCHOOL’S HONORS HISTORY CLASS will provide a program called "Milford's History of Industry and Innovation" under the direction of their teacher, Lindsey Bates.